syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

 ![](Documentation-Setup_images/Class-Reference_img1.png)

+N> When you have not installed local documentation, then a prompt opens to download the setup.

-Online Documentation: Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products better.
+**Online Documentation:** Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products better.
 This can be accessed from the Utilities > Documentation > Online Class Reference.